entando/entando-docs/vuepress/docs/next/tutorials/devops/installation/elastic-kubernetes-service/eks-install.md

     - Go to the `Compute` tab
     - Click `Add Node Group`
     - `Name`: give your group a name, e.g. `node-1`
-    - `Node IAM Role`: Select your role from above.
+    - `Node IAM Role`: Select the cluster role you created above.
 If the role doesn't appear, verify that you added the extra policies to the role.
     - `Subnets` - VPC subnets should already be setup and selected.
-    - (Optional) Select `Allow remote access to nodes`.
+    - Select `Allow remote access to nodes`.
 Follow the links to create a new SSH key pair if you don't already have one.
     - Click `Next`
     - AMI type: `Amazon Linux 2`
     - Instance type: `t3.medium`